-The concept of merchant onboarding is extremely relevant for both prospective merchants and various types of payment aggregators and resellers, such as ISO, payment facilitators, and payment service providers.
-Merchant account applicants want to start accepting electronic payments as soon as possible, while payment aggregators of various sorts want to make payment experience for merchants from their portfolios smooth and seamless.
-In this article we are going to look at the main phases of merchant onboarding procedure and explain how it can be improved.
+The concept of merchant onboarding is extremely relevant for both prospective merchants and various types of payment aggregators and resellers.
+These include ISO, payment facilitators, and payment service providers.
+Merchant account applicants want to start accepting electronic payments as soon as possible.
+At the same time, payment aggregators of various sorts want to make payment experience for merchants from their portfolios smooth and seamless.
+In this article we are going to look at the main phases of merchant onboarding procedure.
+We will also explain how it can be improved.

 Payment Services Hierarchy: from Credit Card Networks to Acquirers and Processors to Resellers and Merchants

 First and foremost, we must understand that merchant onboarding (or merchant boarding) process takes place at the lowest level of the payment services hierarchy.
-Merchants, especially, small-size ones, can be compared to the tiniest blood vessels of the human body, while acquiring banks and processors represent, so to say, major arteries.
-Credit card associations represent the top level of the hierarchy, while the next level is occupied by acquiring banks and processors.
+Merchants, especially, small-size ones, can be compared to the tiniest blood vessels of the human body.
+Acquiring banks and processors represent, so to say, major arteries.
+Credit card associations represent the top level of the hierarchy.
+Next level (top-to-bottom) is occupied by acquiring banks and processors.
 A payment processor is, usually, a sort of a technical arm of the respective acquiring bank.

 It is the acquirer/processor that makes the decision to issue a merchant account to the applicant.
-By issuing a merchant account, the acquirer automatically assumes liability (primarily, financial and legal liability) for the new merchant’s operations.
+By issuing a merchant account, the acquirer automatically assumes liability for the new merchant’s operations.
+Primarily, we are talking about financial and legal liability.
 That is why rigorous background verification has to be performed.

 Initially, acquirers had to consider all merchant account applications themselves.
-However, as the numbers of applicants (most of them with insignificant expected processing volumes) grew, it became unprofitable for acquirers and processors to consider every single application separately.
+The numbers of applicants (most of them with insignificant expected processing volumes) kept growing.
+So, it became unprofitable for acquirers and processors to consider every single application separately.
 As a result, several types of intermediary entities emerged, to which acquirers delegated merchant onboarding functions.
-These entities include independent sales organizations (ISO), payment facilitators (PayFac), and payment service providers.
+These entities included independent sales organizations (ISO), payment facilitators (PayFac), and payment service providers.

 Merchant Onboarding Procedure